world-class/REPL/online_courses/free/README.md

 ## Mobile development
-- [CS50's Mobile App Development with React Native](https://www.edx.org/professional-certificate/harvardx-computer-science-and-mobile-apps) - HarvardX - *"Learn about mobile app development with React Native, a popular framework maintained by Facebook that enables cross-platform native apps using JavaScript without Java or Swift."*
+- [CS50's Mobile App Development with React Native](https://www.edx.org/professional-certificate/harvardx-computer-science-and-mobile-apps) - HarvardX. *"Learn about mobile app development with React Native, a popular framework maintained by Facebook that enables cross-platform native apps using JavaScript without Java or Swift."*

 ## Psychology & Health
-- [A Life of Happiness and Fulfillment](https://www.coursera.org/learn/happiness) - Coursera - *"[...] draws content from a variety of fields, including psychology, neuroscience, and behavioral decision theory to offer a tested and practical recipe for leading a life of happiness and fulfillment."*
+- [A Life of Happiness and Fulfillment](https://www.coursera.org/learn/happiness) - Coursera. - *"[...] draws content from a variety of fields, including psychology, neuroscience, and behavioral decision theory to offer a tested and practical recipe for leading a life of happiness and fulfillment."*
 - [Maintaining a Mindful Life](https://www.futurelearn.com/courses/mindfulness-life) - FutureLearn. - *"Learn how to apply mindfulness techniques, so you can improve your communication, relationships and emotional health."*
 - [Mindfulness for Wellbeing and Peak Performance](https://www.futurelearn.com/courses/mindfulness-wellbeing-performance) - FutureLearn - *"Learn mindfulness techniques to reduce stress and improve your wellbeing and work/study performance."*

+## Support & Operations
+- :black_square_button: [Google IT Support Professional Certificate](https://www.coursera.org/professional-certificates/google-it-support) - Coursera. (free to audit, :heavy_dollar_sign: paid certification) *"The program will introduce you to troubleshooting, customer service, networking, operating systems, system administration and security."*
+- [Google IT Automation with Python Professional Certificate](https://www.coursera.org/professional-certificates/google-it-automation) - Coursera. (free to audit, :heavy_dollar_sign: paid certification) *"Automate tasks by writing Python scripts.
+Use Git and GitHub for version control.
+Manage IT resources at scale, both for physical machines and virtual machines in the cloud.
+Analyze real-world IT problems and implement the appropriate strategies to solve those problems."*

 ## Web development
 - [CS50's Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) - edX. - Offered by Harvard University. - *"This course picks up where [CS50](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) leaves off, diving more deeply into the design and implementation of web apps with Python, JavaScript, and SQL using frameworks like Flask, Django, and Bootstrap."*